Help and Advice, with Solutions for drug testing

 If the sample was correctly collected and analyzed according to the manufacturer’s instructions, then probably none of the drugs screened were present in the sample.
 However, it could mean you are testing for the wrong drug!

 Does a presumed positive mean drugs of abuse were found?

-○ What is the detection time for finding drugs?
+What is the timeframe for detecting drugs?

-|Marijuana||Up to 30 days||Less than 24 hours|
+|Marijuana||1 to 45 days||Less than 24 hours|

 |Cocaine||1-3 days||24-36 hours|